ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/domestic_violence_prompts.md

   - domestic

 ---
+##IMPORTANT NOTE - PLEASE READ

+Remember: Where a client or a child is AT IMMEDIATE RISK OF ABUSE, you must follow the CLA Child, Young Person and Adult at Risk of Abuse Policy.
+You may need to report the matter to protection services.

 ## Questions to ask to screen for domestic violence and abuse

 * Have you ever felt threatened around the respondent?